DavidBech/cmpt300/assignment2/README.txt

 s-talk [incoming port] [outgoing machine] [outgoing port]

 unresolved Known Issues
- - Valgrind reports still reachable data when program ends from other consol
+ - Valgrind reports still reachable data when program ends from other console, but not from present console

 Other Notes
  - the constant TERMINATION_STRING is defined to have a newline character after it ie. "!\n\0"